mtoan2111/Exttool/Readme.md

   ./configure --disable-shared
   make -j$(nproc) clean
   ./staticAnalysis.sh -o $RLT make -j$(nproc) all
+popd
-# Note: to use static analysis script, you can follow:
+# Note: to use static analysis script, you can follow the command line:
+#
-# ./staticAnalysis.sh -o <out_dir> <command to complie the subject>
+# ./staticAnalysis.sh -o <out_dir> <command_line_to_complie_the_subject>
+#
-# e.g. ./staticAnalysis.sh -o my_output_folder gcc -g -O3 -o subject subject.c
+# e.g: ./staticAnalysis.sh -o my_output_folder gcc -g -O3 -o subject subject.c
 # As you can see
-#    - my_output_folder is output directory
+#    - 'my_output_folder' is output directory
-#    - gcc -g -O3 -o subject subject.c is command line to compile the subject
+#    - 'gcc -g -O3 -o subject subject.c' is command line to compile the subject
+#
 # If you don't declare output directory, /tmp is output directory by default
-# By default, we only use three checker for static analysis tool.
 # We defined all the checkers including the description of each checker in the staticAnalysis.sh file
 # Thus, You can enable/disable any checkers as you want by open staticAnalysis.sh file and comment/uncomment defined checkers
-popd

 # After the process above is done, you can use gen_BBtargets.py script to extract BBtargets to produce for AFLGo as follow:
+#
 # $EXT_TOOL/gen_BBtargets.py <out_dir>
-# <out_dir> is output directory of static analysis tool
+#    - <out_dir> is output directory of static analysis tool
+#
+# BBtargets will be auto-generated into temporary folder
-# If TMP_FILE is empty, output file will be generated into /tmp directory
+# If TMP_FILE is empty, output file will be generated into /tmp directory by default
 $EXT_TOOL/gen_BBtargets.py $RLT
 ```
 * Print extracted targets.